 Mindfulness and Grief

 Whatever resists, persists.
 Mindful grieving can offer a pathway to healing, but what is mindfulness and how does it relate to grief?
-Learn the benefits and risks of applying mindfulness techniques to grief.
+Learn the benefits and risks of applying mindfulness techniques to grief for an informed decision about its use.

 Mindfulness is Everywhere

 Whether you are searching online for self-help articles, scouring the academic journals or browsing glossy magazines, mindfulness is everywhere.
 A keyword search of mindfulness and grief returns pages of results.
 But what is mindfulness and how does it relate to grief?

 What is mindfulness?